TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

-    Here you have the choice of installing everything automatically and properly, or just installing the required pieces (Kernel and nvidia drivers) manually and make use of the provided tools directly from the source tree by launching them from the `bin` directory.
+    Here you have the choice of installing everything automatically and properly, or just installing the required pieces (Kernel and nvidia drivers) manually and make use of the provided tools directly from the build tree by launching them from the `bin` directory.

-    Install everything automatically:

-    Simply type:
+    To install everything automatically, simply type:

     ``` {.sourceCode .bash}
     $ sudo make install